 Baked Eggs with Potatoes, Spinach, and Marinara

-- 6–8 eggs (depending on how many eggs each person wants)
+- 4-8 eggs depending on how many eggs each person wants

-- Add spinach to potatoes and spread evenly.
+- Add spinach on top of roasted potatoes and spread evenly.

-- Add marinara on top of potato and spinach mixture.
+- Pour marinara on top of potato and spinach mixture.

 - Make small wells in the marinara mixture with the back of a spoon in which to place the eggs.
 Crack an egg directly into each well, or use a ramekin to crack each individually and pour into each well.